News At MC

 Support Merced College Blue Devil Football.
 Attend this home game at Merced...
 Read More

-Support Merced College Blue Devil Men's Water Polo.
+Support Merced College Blue Devil Women's Water Polo.
 Attend this home game...
 Read More

 Fine & Performing Arts

 The Jim Darke Painting Exhibition opens at the Merced College Art Gallery o...
 Read More

 An artist reception will be held for Jim Darke on Wednesday, Oct.
 23 at the...
 Read More